clover/remote-pay-cloud-examples/remote-pay-cloud-nodejs-example/README.md

 ```

 ## Implementation notes
-The JavaScript Cloud Connector requires a WebSocket and XMLHttpRequest (cloud only) implementation.
-The browser provides these implementations when using the Cloud Connector in a web application, in a Node.js environment implementations must be provided.
+The JavaScript Cloud Connector requires WebSocket and XMLHttpRequest (cloud only) implementations.
+The browser provides these implementations when using the Cloud Connector in a web application.
+However, implementations must be provided in a Node.js environment.
 Implementations can be found on npm.
-Below is a list of libraries that have been tested and verified to work with the JavaScript Cloud Connector.
+Below is a list of libraries Clover has tested and verified to work with the JavaScript Cloud Connector.

 - WebSocket
     - [ws 3.2.0](https://www.npmjs.com/package/ws) (recommended) - This library works out of the box with the JavaScript Cloud Connector.